TABLE OF CONTENT

 Here’s how the upscaling options break down for different needs:

-2X Upscaling Perfect for social media and web graphics Basic Plan
+Social media and web graphics Basic Plan Perfect for lightweight, digital-first assets

-4X Upscaling Ideal for large-scale printing and merchandise Pro & Elite Plans
+Large-scale printing and merchandise Pro & Elite Plans Ideal for high-resolution output and print-ready assets

 These options make it easy to choose the right tool for any application.